samuelexferri/gpg-guide/gpg-guide.md

 ### What are subkeys?

-OpenPGP further supports subkeys, which are like the normal keys, except they're bound to a master key pair.
+**OpenPGP** further supports subkeys, which are like the normal keys, except they're bound to a master keypair.
 A subkey can be used for signing or for encryption.
 The really useful part of subkeys is that they can be revoked independently of the master keys, and also stored separately from them.

-In other words, subkeys are like a separate key pair, but automatically associated with your main key pair.
+In other words, subkeys are like a separate keypair, but automatically associated with your main keypair.

 ### Why?

 Subkeys make key management easier!

-The master key pair is quite important: it is the best proof of your identity online and if you lose it, you'll need to start building your reputation from scratch.
+The master keypair is quite important: it is the best proof of your identity online and if you lose it, you'll need to start building your reputation from scratch.